On this page:

 • hold an active electricity account with an energy retailer for their place of residence

-The first $75 instalments commenced in August 2024, further credits will be applied from the below dates:
+The first $75 instalment commenced in August 2024, with further rebates applied from the below dates:

 • 1 October 2024